MaWe88/CYD-External-Display-for-Bitaxe/README.md

    - **Status Led**: Choose if you want to turn it off or leave it on.
    - **Price Data and Blk/Yr***: Choose from BTC, BCH, DGB, XEC, NMC, PPC or LCC
    - **Combined Hashrate**: Option for displaying your total Mining Power
+   - **Notifications**: Option to Turn on Notifications.
+Download the NTFY App from Google Play Store or App Store.
+Create a Topic (Choose a non guessable name) in NTFY and enter the Topic to the provided Field in Wifimanager
 5. Click "Save".
 The ESP32 will restart and connect to your Wi-Fi network using the provided settings.

 ### Step 4: Reset Settings if Needed